alenap93/kysely-cache/README.md

 - max:  *max number of items (query results) in cache, default 50*
 - ttl:  *time to live (milliseconds), default: 60000*
+- debounceTime:  *debounce time (ms) to wait for expired items check after single "set" value in cache, if 0 no check will be done after the set, default: 1000*
+- intervalCheckTime:  *interval time (ms) between each expired items check (further to check after the "set" value in cache), default: 60000*
 - dialect:  *Kysely Dialect, default: SQLite Dialect with in memory DB*
 - queryCompiler:  *sqlite, mysql or postgres, default: sqlite*